rlhk/logseq-url-plus/README.md

 - Presist URL metadata or API response in graph
 - Learn Logseq plugin dev in ClojureScript (most plugins are written in JS/TS, if not all)

-## Plugin dev in ClojureScript
+## Plugin Devevelopment in ClojureScript

-See [cljs-dev-notes.md](./doc/cljs-dev-notes.md) for technical notes.
+See [dev-notes.md](./doc/dev-notes.md) for technical notes.

 ## Prior Arts and Reference Plugins
 - https://github.com/logseq/logseq-plugin-samples (official sample)